mazerj/pype3/README.md

 3. Then you should be able to follow the regular install instructions.

 4. Everything seems to work, but hasn't been extensively tested yet.

+# Gamma calibration

+As of Dec 2014, pype has a built-in gamma calibration module derrived from the standalone [optix2](https://github.com/mazerj/optix2).
+This uses X-Rite MonacoOPTIX DTP94 USB device to measure Yxy values of the frame buffer and then fit gamma functions (and the full color gamut, if you want it).